Skip to Main Content

 Here is how the work lines up.
 Production coordinators on our Canada roster have come up through the in-house teams at Rhombus Media, Don Carmody Productions, Conquering Lion Pictures, Max Films and Cinémaginaire, with training out of Vancouver Film School, Sheridan, Toronto Metropolitan University (Ryerson) Image Arts, Concordia Mel Hoppenheim School of Cinema, L'Inis Montreal and the Canadian Film Centre.

-They know the practical mechanics of an ACTRA performer contract, a UDA Quebec contract running in parallel, an IATSE 891 / 873 / 514 crew deal memo, a DGC director's deal, and a WGC writer's agreement — and they know which one drives the call-sheet structure on any given day.
+Here is how the picture comes together.
+They know the practical mechanics of an ACTRA performer contract, an UDA Quebec contract running in parallel, an IATSE 891 / 873 / 514 crew deal memo, a DGC director's deal, and a WGC writer's agreement — and they know which one drives the call-sheet structure on any given day.
 Bilingual EN/FR call sheets are standard in Quebec, with French as the working language for Cinémaginaire, Max Films and Sphère Média shoots, and English-language sides paralleled for global crew.

-They run start paperwork on the federal CPTC twenty-five percent qualifying labour credit, the PSTC sixteen percent service credit, and the stacked provincial credit envelope — BC PSTC at twenty-eight percent plus DAVE sixteen percent and the six percent regional uplift, Ontario OPSTC at twenty-one and a half percent, Quebec QPSTC at twenty percent with sixteen percent effects uplift, Manitoba's thirty to sixty-five percent credit — all routed through CAVCO certification timing windows that hit the post-supervisor and the line producer.
+Here is what we have to work with.
+They run start forms on the federal CPTC twenty-five percent qualifying labour credit, the PSTC sixteen percent service credit, and the stacked provincial credit envelope.
+BC PSTC at twenty-eight percent plus DAVE sixteen percent and the six percent regional uplift, Ontario OPSTC at twenty-one and a half percent, Quebec QPSTC at twenty percent with sixteen percent effects uplift, Manitoba's thirty to sixty-five percent credit — all routed through CAVCO certification timing windows that hit the post-supervisor and the line producer.

-Day to day, our coordinators run the production office: travel and accommodation across the Air Canada / WestJet / Porter network, hotel blocks in Toronto's Distillery and downtown core, Vancouver's Gastown and Yaletown, Old Montreal and Plateau, plus Banff and Whistler unit-stay coordination for mountain blocks.
-They handle CAD currency reconciliation against the global dollar or euro envelope, GST/HST invoicing at five percent federal plus zero to ten percent provincial (HST in Ontario at thirteen percent, fifteen percent in the Maritimes), petty cash float management across multiple provinces, vendor purchase orders into the studio rental-house network (William F.
+Here is the layout.
+Day to day, our coordinators run the production office: travel and lodging across the Air Canada / WestJet / Porter network, hotel blocks in Toronto's Distillery and downtown core, Vancouver's Gastown and Yaletown, Old Montreal and Plateau, plus Banff and Whistler unit-stay planning for mountain blocks.
+They handle CAD currency reconciliation against the global dollar or euro envelope, GST/HST invoicing at five percent federal plus zero to ten percent provincial (HST in Ontario at thirteen percent, fifteen percent in the Maritimes), petty cash float management across many provinces, vendor purchase orders into the studio rental-house network (William F.

-White, Sim, Whites Cinequip, Keslow Camera, Production Resource Group), IRCC work-permit administration under USMCA and Mobilité francophone, and qualifying-spend documentation that holds up under Telefilm Canada, CMF, CAVCO and provincial-fund audits.
+Here is how the work shapes up.
+White, Sim, Whites Cinequip, Keslow Camera, Production Resource Group), IRCC work-permit admin under USMCA and Mobilité francophone, and qualifying-spend records that holds up under Telefilm Canada, CMF, CAVCO and provincial-fund audits.
 We match coordinators by scale, format and the exact federal/provincial credit structure being pursued, with bilingual capacity for any Quebec or Mobilité francophone production.

 ACT 03